kwk9892/nginx-php-fpm-laravel/README.md

 * I like to `envsub` to generate the `.env` when starting the container.

 ## What's included
-* alpine 3.13.12
+* alpine 3.18.3
-* nginx 1.8
+* nginx 1.24.0
-* php-fpm 7.4
+* php-fpm 8.1.22
-* php extensions to run laravel: php7-pdo php7-pdo_mysql php7-tokenizer php7-fileinfo
+* php extensions to run laravel: php-pdo php-pdo_mysql php-tokenizer php-fileinfo
 * linux binary I like to use: bash nano gettext
 * alias ls='ls -lh' by default